Aceinna/docs_openrtk/useOpenRTK/Go-Mobile.rst

 Usage
 ~~~~~~~~~~~~~

+1. **Connection**
-1. Power on the OpenRTK330 EVB using a 9-12 v DC adaptor or a micro-USB cable to a powered USB outlet, then connect the EVB with a GNSS antenna, and lastly check the YELLOW, RED AND GREEN LED lights to confirm valid firmware
+  * Connect the OpenRTK330 EVB to a PC via a Micro-USB cable, then connect the EVB with a GNSS antenna, checking the LED lights for working status

   - YELLOW: flashing light indicating GNSS chipsets is powered on with valid 1PPS signal output
-  - GREEN: flashing light indicating OpenRTK330 RTK or INS App is running correctly with valid GNSS signal receiving
+  - GREEN: flashing light indicating OpenRTK330L INS App is running correctly with valid GNSS signal receiving

-2. **Connection**

- - Enable "Bluetooth" on your Anroid device
- - Open the OpenRTK Andorid App and enable "Location" access for "OpenRTK" App on your Anroid device
+  * Enable "Bluetooth" function and "Location" access right for "OpenRTK" App on your Anroid device
- - As shown by the picture below, go to the "Connect" tab and click the "search" icon (right bottom) to search for your device.
+  * Open the "OpenRTK" Andorid App, as shown by the picture below, go to the "Connect" tab and click the "search" icon (right bottom) to search for your device.
 If your OpenRTK330 device is found, a Bluetooth device ID appears on the "Connect" list.
 By factory setting, the Bluetooth device ID is "OpenRTK_<four digits>" and the four digits are the last four digits of your OpenRTK330 module S/N. Click your Bluetooth device ID and if connected successfully, a notification appears

   .. image:: ../media/connect_success.jpeg
     :align: center